DeaDSouL/CenTwe/README.md

 ### Installation
 It's not clear for now, how it's going to be installed.
-Since it's still in the very developing stages.
+Since it's still in the very early development stages.

 ### Usage
 It's not clear for now, how it's going to be used.
-Since it's still in the very developing stages.
+Since it's still in the very early development stages.